 Each year, thousands of people around the world wake up late at night to go stand in line.
 No, not for Black Friday shopping or Hamilton tickets (although we’ve definitely seen that happen, particularly with members of our staff!), but to be one of the first to own the newest iPhone model.

 Is this unnecessary?
 Yup, especially with the ability to pre-order.
-What about fanatical or, dare we say, overkill?
+This seems a bit on the fanatical side, doesn’t it?
 Eh, possibly, but people will do crazy things for love.
 And if there’s one thing that Apple fans love, it’s a new iPhone.
 But, what is it about these prisms of Gorilla Glass and metal that inspire so much devotion?
-In a word, quality.
+In two simple words, utmost quality.

-Sure, like all new electronics, merely taking your new phone out of its box will topple its value.
+Sure, like all new electronics, merely taking your new phone out of its box will decrease its value.
 Even taking that into account, however, iPhones only depreciate around 43% in the first year.
-By contrasting that with brands like Google and Huawei which respectively lose around 67% and 74% of their value annually, it’s plain to see that iPhones are the superior choice if you’re looking to capitalize on the resale value when trading in.
+Comparing that with brands like Google and Huawei, which respectively lose around 67% and 74% of their value, respectively, each year, it’s easy to see that iPhones are the superior choice if you’re looking for high resale value when you trade in.